Governance

 Inequality in India

-The pathetic state of our health infrastructure coupled with low numbers of quality health experts which are concentrated only in a specified area lead to lots of untimely death and costly recovery which further made the situation go for worse as people mostly residing in tier II & III cities lost hope on govt health facilities and avoided proper treatment.
+The pathetic state of our health infrastructure coupled with low numbers of quality health experts who are concentrated only in a specified area led to lots of untimely deaths and costly recovery which further made the situation worse as people mostly residing in tier II & III cities lost hope on govt health facilities and avoided proper treatment.

 Pic : Reuters

 The state of West Bengal alone estimated 100,000 informal rural health care providers.
 These unqualified doctors called quacks, provide the first line of healthcare in tens of thousands of Indian villages.
-The reason for such profound dissidence was the financial and infrastructure disparity that India is known for, this can be as India spends a paltry 1.28% of its GDP on public health, one of the lowest in the world.
-These fault lines laid bare in this COVID19 crisis.
+The reason for such profound dissidence was the financial and infrastructure disparity that India is known for, this can be because India spends a paltry 1.28% of its GDP on public health, one of the lowest in the world.
+These fault lines are laid bare in this COVID-19 crisis.

 The concentrated development where major hospitals and quality doctors are located only in selected districts in a state or only in one city for the entire region.
 For instance, there is a huge skew in the distribution of doctors working in urban and rural areas, with the urban to rural doctor density ratio being 3.8:1